lfoppiano/supercon2/docs/guidelines/guidelines.md

         Variables that can be substituted in the formula
     - rules for curating:

+        This is often kept unfilled, due to "composition resolution" error.
+Try to fill it when curator finds it in the paper.
-    - possible error and example
+    - possible error and example:

 - Form